sozip/sozip-spec/sozip_specification.md

-Note: the scope of the copyrighted material does, of course, not extend onto any source or binary code derived from the specification, that may be licensed under the terms that their author may see fit.
+Note: the scope of the copyrighted material does, of course, not extend onto any source or binary code derived from the specification, that may be licensed under the terms that their author sees fit.

 # What is SOZip ?